jgalsku/RepData_PeerAssessment1/PA1_template.md

 }
 ```

 #### 2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-The plot should look something like the following, which was created using simulated data:

 ```r
 # group data by interval and calculate the average number of steps taken, averaged across all days (y-axis)